 - current service cost the increase in the present value of the defined benefit obligation resulting from employee service in the current period - past service cost the change in the present value of the defined benefit obligation for employee service in prior periods, resulting from a plan amendment (the introduction or withdrawal of, or changes to, a defined benefit plan) or a curtailment (a significant reduction by the Authority in the number of employees covered by a plan) - net interest on the net defined benefit liability (asset), i.e. net interest expense for the authority - the change during the period in the net defined benefit liability (asset) that arises from the passage of time.
-The net interest expense is calculated by multiplying the net defined benefit liability (asset) at the beginning of the reporting period, by the discount rate used to measure the defined benefit obligation determined at the start of the reporting period, taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments.
-Interest cost on the current service cost is included in the current service cost component. - remeasurements comprising: - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions, and - the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset)
+Except in circumstances in which the net defined benefit liability (asset) is remeasured following a plan amendment, curtailment or settlement the net interest expense is calculated by multiplying the net defined benefit liability (asset) at the beginning of the reporting period, by the discount rate used to measure the defined benefit obligation determined at the start of the reporting period, taking into account any changes in the net defined benefit liability (asset) during the period as a result of contribution and benefit payments.
+Where the net defined benefit liability (asset) is remeasured during a reporting period, following a plan amendment, curtailment, net interest for the remainder of the annual reporting period is determined on the basis of the remeasured net defined benefit liability (asset) and the discount rate used to remeasure that net defined benefit liability (asset).
+Interest cost on the current service cost is included in the current service cost component.

+- remeasurements comprising: - actuarial gains and losses changes in the net pensions liability that arise because events have not coincided with assumptions made at the last actuarial valuation or because the actuaries have updated their assumptions, and - the return on plan assets excluding amounts included in net interest on the net defined benefit liability (asset)